dongdozizi/SimulatingRollerCoaster/readMe.md

       		EBO* ebo = nullptr; // EBO of the object
   	};

-Open-Ended Problems: (Please document approaches to any open-ended problems that you have tackled)
+## Open-Ended Problems

 1. To solve the collision detection problem, I separate the rail to several pieces and each bounded with an rectangle box and it's heights, so the collision detection transformed into the collision between rectangle.
-2.
-3.

-Keyboard/Mouse controls: (Please document Keyboard/Mouse controls if any)
+## Keyboard/Mouse controls

 1. Move\stop the roller coaster: Press space '  ', initially the roller coaster are freezed unless press space ' ' to let it move.
 2. Change the view type:
 	'1'  : On the roller coaster.
 	'2  :  Look at the roller coaster.
 	'3' :  Free view.
 3. Move in free view mode: 'w','a','s','d'.

-Names of the .cpp files you made changes to:
-1. hw2.cpp
-2. pipelineProgram.cpp
-3.

-Comments : (If any)